 That’s just never been me.

 While it was an excellent way to make a living, a job is still a job and there’s usually someplace I’d rather be.
 Don’t get me wrong; my mind has always been fully committed to the necessary tasks at hand.
 Patient safety and comfort were always top priorities, and I believe I served my patients well.

 But I can’t say my heart has been fully in it.
 I’ve always enjoyed my days off more than my workdays and my weeks off more than my workweeks.
 I’d say that’s true of any job I’ve had; to say otherwise would require some intellectual dishonesty.
-I’ve enjoyed work, but I’ve enjoyed doing whatever I choose even more.
+I’ve enjoyed work, but I’ve enjoyed doing whatever I choose with my free time even more.

 The Timing Was Right

 On a very cold January day in Brainerd, Minnesota, I received an email from a young man in the middle of his second year of a four-year anesthesia residency at my alma mater, the University of Florida.
 He had gotten my email address from an alumni contact list.

 It turned out that Brainerd was his hometown, I had been working with his uncle for years, and I would later learn that my father graduated from dental school with another uncle of his.

 Even though he had two and a half years left in his residency, he was inquiring very early on about the possibility of a future opening in our small group of five employed anesthesiologists.
 It’s a good thing he reached me and not one of my partners.
 We seemed like we might be set for ten years or longer at that point.